Automattic/wp-calypso/client/components/token-field/README.md

 ### Properties

 - `value` - An array of strings to display as tokens in the field
-- `valueTransform` - Function to call to transform tokens for display.
+- `displayTransform` - Function to call to transform tokens for display.
 This is used to decode HTML entities embedded in tags - otherwise entities like `&` in tag names are double-encoded like `&amp;` (once by the REST API and once by React).